Media Sponsorships for American Craft Exposition

-The American Craft Exposition hosts one hundred and fifty diverse artists for a major juried sale every year.
-The show has been a city staple for twenty-five years and proceeds are donated to breast and ovarian cancer research at NorthShore University HealthSystem’s dedicated Auxiliary.
+The American Craft Exposition hosts one hundred and fifty diverse artists for a major sale every year.
+The show has been a city staple for 25 years and proceeds are donated to breast and ovarian cancer research at NorthShore University HealthSystem’s dedicated Auxiliary.
 Winger was charged with maximizing a minimal ad buy for this long-standing client.